HBPol/trial-whisperer/README.md

 When invoked without arguments, the script loads `eval/testset.sample.jsonl` and points the fallback retrieval index at `.data/test_processed/trials.jsonl`.
-The bundled sample now contains 21 question/answer pairs pulled from the processed glioblastoma corpus.
-The queries span eligibility criteria, interventions, outcomes, trial titles, and conditions so the evaluation run exercises the same sections the application retrieves.
+The bundled sample now contains 21 `.data/processed/trials.jsonl`.
+The bundled sample now contains 21 question/answer pairs pulled from the processed glioblastoma corpus used by the application.
+The conditions so the evaluation run exercises the same sections the application retrieves.
 The harness prints a short summary that includes the answer exact match rate, citation coverage for examples that expect specific sections, and